brunoguratti/brunoguratti.github.io/_portfolio/2foodmart-recommender-system.md

 📅 January, 2023

-Developed and implemented a recommendation system using market basket analysis to boost online sales for a local grocery store.
+Developed and implemented a recommendation system using market basket analysis to boost online sales for a Foodmart, a local grocery store.
 The system suggests products based on current cart contents, purchase history, and popular item combinations.
-After integration with the e-commerce platform, we saw 17% increase in online sales within three months, along with a 12% improvement in average order value.
-The project not only generated significant revenue growth but also enhanced the shopping experience; we also got a 25% rise in products viewed per session.
+After integration with the e-commerce platform, online sales increased 17% within three months, along with a 12% improvement in average order value.
+This project also enhanced the shopping experience with a 25% rise in products viewed per user session.

 **See it in action:**
 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/recommender_demo.gif)